Fog on the Tyne

 And Capita Symonds is agreed as the preferred partner for a second technical package that incorporates property services, planning, engineering services and consumer protection and environmental health services.

 The consumer protection functions are those currently performed by Trading Standards.
+[Link disabled because of possible malware on that website]

 North Tyneside’s Elected Mayor, Linda Arkley, is quoted as saying: